seanflynn5/pixi-demo-1/README.md

 ### Deploy game

 Build and deploy game to any environment that will allow it to be reviewed.
+GitHub is a fine option.

 ## Project build
   ```bash